jaafaris/LLMSmartGridTCDR/README.md

 2. **Tokenize text data** using `DistilBertTokenizer` with truncation and padding (`max_length=512`).
 3. **Create PyTorch datasets** for training and evaluation.
 4. **Fine-tune DistilBERT** (`distilbert-base-uncased`) on the training set for binary classification.
-5. **Evaluate** using accuracy, precision, recall, and F1-score on the clean test set.
+5. **Evaluate** using cyberattack detection rate, accuracy, precision, recall, and F1-score on the test set.

 The model learns to interpret numeric measurement sequences embedded in descriptive text.